Lesson 2 Make Your Conversation Colorful

 Greece was the ____ of Classical Western civilization, and therefore, also left us with some pretty great idioms.

-____ are four English idioms with Greek origins.
+Here are four English ____ with Greek origins.

 Achilles’ Heel

-____ dipped him in the magical River Styx.
+She dipped him in ____ magical River Styx.

-This ____ his only weak spot.
+This became his ____ weak spot.

 However, during the Trojan War, Paris, a prince ____ Troy, shot a poisoned arrow that struck Achilles’ heel, which led to his death.